The Real Deal: Authentic Rice and Peas Jamaican Style 🇯🇲 That Changed Everything

 10

-Reduce heat to low, cover tightly (some use foil under the lid for a better seal), and simmer gently for 20-30 minutes until rice is tender and liquid is absorbed.
+Reduce heat to low, cover tightly (some people also use foil under the pots lid for a better seal), and simmer gently for 20-30 minutes until rice is tender and liquid is absorbed.

 11